Housing

 Additional information on undergraduate housing and application procedures is contained in The Guide to Residences and is updated every May.
 Additional information may be found on the Undergraduate Housing website or by contacting the team at MIT Housing & Residential Services.
 Information about fraternities, sororities, and independent living groups also may be obtained on the FSILG website and by contacting the FSILG Office, Room W59-200, (617) 253-7546.

-Graduate Single Student Housing
+Graduate Individual Student Housing

-The graduate residence halls provide a rich living environment in a number of different formats, including suites, kitchen suites, and apartments.
+The graduate residence halls provide a rich living environment in a number of different formats, including single rooms, suites, kitchen suites, and apartments.
 All of the buildings have active student governments that plan and facilitate social and cultural events, as well as a faculty member serving as head of house in residence who, along with the house operations manager, supports the students.
 All units are gender-inclusive but single-gender units are available upon request.
-All buildings except for Edgerton House are furnished.
+All buildings except for Edgerton House and Westgate are furnished.

 The rent for all graduate residences is charged on a monthly basis and the licenses are from the date of occupancy until July 31 each year.
 Housing termination policies can be found on the Housing & Residential Services website.
 All rents include heat, hot water, electricity, internet, and all building amenities, such as low-cost laundry, gym facilities, and front desk services.
 Some residences have up to a $10 monthly tax to cover residence hall social activities.